 Public and Regulatory

 Tagbo Ilozue has a keen interest in public and regulatory law.
 He is a member of the Attorney General’s Junior Junior scheme and welcomes instructions on that basis.

-He has been instructed on multiple occasions to advise the Maritime and Coastguard Agency, both independently and as a led junior, in matters including:
+He is a co-author of the LexisNexis PSL practice note on the Fisheries Act 2020 and he has been instructed on multiple occasions to advise the Maritime and Coastguard Agency, both independently and as a led junior, in matters including:

 - Implementation of the Polar Code within domestic legislation.